⚠ Order Online 24/7. Contact us at 888-503-7937 or chat online Mon-Fri 9AM-5PM EST.

 Why You Should Never Trust a Seller Without a Physical Address

-A major warning sign is when a seller offers water filters without listing a true physical business address.
-Safe drinking water products must come from transparent, traceable companies.
+A major warning sign is when a seller offers water filters without listing a legitimate physical business address.
+Safe drinking water products should come from transparent, traceable companies that stand behind what they sell.

-If a seller has no physical address, how can you trust that:
+If a seller has no visible business address, how can you verify:

-• They are reachable if equipment is damaged
+• Who is responsible if equipment is damaged

 Marketplaces Are Known Sources of Knockoff Filters